fls-bioinformatics-core/genomics/QC-pipeline/README.markdown

 For each sample the `illumina_qc.sh` generates fastq_screen plots for model organisms, other organisms and rRNAs plus the report files from FASTQC.

+If the input files are `fastq.gz` then it will also produce gunzipped versions of the files.

 Pipeline runner: run_qc_pipeline.py
 -----------------------------------